BlueBindy/schengen_calculator/README.md

 Two dependencies, Google-auth (needed to authenticate access to the Google cloud account for the spreadsheet) and gspread (a library), were installed using 'pip3 install gspread google-auth' in the command line and then imported into directory file: 'run.py'

 Development was within a Github repository, based on the Code Institute template: https://github.com/Code-Institute-Org/python-essentials-template .
 Repository is: https://github.com/BlueBindy/schengen_calculator and was built using the Gitpod button on the template repository menu.
+The deployed site is deployed from the master branch and will update automatically upon new commits to the master branch.

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/BlueBindy/schengen_calculator.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 Deployment to Heroku
 Dependencies necessary for deployment to Heroku were adding by using 'pip3 freeze > requirements.txt' to terminal